2008–09 Montreal Canadiens season

 The 2008–09 Montreal Canadiens season was their 100th season and 92nd in the National Hockey League (NHL).
 While it was widely believed that the 2008–09 season marked the team's centennial, this would not be until the following season with the Canadiens' 100th anniversary taking place on December 4, 2009.

-The 2008 NHL Entry Draft took place in Ottawa on June 20–21 and the free agency period began on July 1.
+The 2008 NHL entry draft took place in Ottawa on June 20–21, followed by the free agency period which began on July 1.

 Off-season

 Throughout much of the off-season, Canadiens' general manager Bob Gainey pursued a possible contract with unrestricted free agent Mats Sundin, formerly the captain of Montreal's historic rival, the Toronto Maple Leafs.
 The signing efforts started prior to July 1, 2008, and continued into August, as Gainey was still actively pursuing Sundin.
 This, despite the fact that Sundin's agent mentioned his player "wasn't close" to making a decision on his future, and was strongly considering retirement.

 The chase ended with the acquisition of forward Robert Lang from the Chicago Blackhawks.

 The Canadiens also acquired veteran forward Alex Tanguay from the Calgary Flames in exchange for the 25th overall pick in the 2007–2008 entry draft.
-Enforcer George Laraque and goaltender Marc Denis were signed to the team through free agency.
+Enforcer Georges Laraque and goaltender Marc Denis were signed to the team through free agency.
 Unrestricted free agents Michael Ryder, Mark Streit and Bryan Smolinski did not return to the team.

 Preseason

 The preseason schedule consisted of the team playing nine games in 13 days.
 The team claimed victory in six of these encounters.
 The initial game of the pre-season was played against the Boston Bruins in Halifax, Nova Scotia.
-The Canadiens took part in the CBC's Kraft Hockeyville Series by playing a game against the Buffalo Sabres at the Sporting Centre Benoît Levesque in Roberval, Quebec.
+The Canadiens took part in the CBC's Kraft Hockeyville series by playing a game against the Buffalo Sabres at the Sporting Centre Benoît Levesque in Roberval, Quebec.

 Some noteworthy performances at the Canadiens training camp were put forth by prospects Max Pacioretty, Yannick Weber and Ben Maxwell.

 Regular season

 Early Centennial year celebrations

-The team has announced its intention to retire two uniform numbers during the 2008–09 season.
+The team announced its intention to retire two uniform numbers during the 2008–09 season.
 As of March 2009, the only confirmed number is Patrick Roy's number 33, which was retired on November 22, 2008.

-In celebration of the Montreal Canadiens' centennial, the 2009 NHL All-Star Game was held in Montreal on January 25, 2009, and the 2009 NHL Entry Draft, scheduled for June 2009, was awarded to the city.
+In celebration of the Montreal Canadiens' centennial, the 2009 NHL All-Star Game was held in Montreal on January 25, 2009, and the 2009 NHL entry draft, scheduled for June 2009, was awarded to the city.